agmcfarland/GeneGrouper/README.md

 * The total number of genomes in a taxon searched (blue) and the number of genomes in that taxon that had at least one region extracted (red).

-#### inspect_group_<group id>.png
+#### inspect_group_< group id >.png

 * Three-part visualization of a group inspection output.
 The left panel shows the counts of each unique subgroup architecture.
 Middle panel shows the subgroup architecture.
 Right panel shows the dissimilarity of the subgroup gene content relative to subgroup 0, which is also the group representative.

 # 7. Creating a conda environment with all dependencies

-Instructions for creating a self-contained conda environment for GeneGrouper with all required dependencies.
+Here are instructions for creating a self-contained conda environment for GeneGrouper with all required dependencies.

 ```
 conda create -n GeneGrouper_env python=3.9